biker2000on/vue-gnucash/frontend/src/components/datatable/readme.md

 **Note:** The line numbering is a little bit quirky in multi-group mode.
 I'll hopefully have it fixed soon.

+**Note:** Requires adding the runtimeCompiler: true to the package.json file so that the datatable-cell.js templates can be compiled.

 To see a demo of this component in action check out this codepen example: [http://codepen.io/andrewcourtice/full/woQzpa](http://codepen.io/andrewcourtice/full/woQzpa).

 ![General](https://cloud.githubusercontent.com/assets/11718453/24491089/f2641d34-1568-11e7-8b84-dd4fd53ed0ff.png)